k11q/mini-moulinette/README.md

-# Not Moulinette
+# Simula

-Not Moulinette is a test suite for 42 assignments, providing automated tests for checking before submitting your assignments.
+Simula is a test suite for 42 assignments, providing automated tests for checking before submitting your assignments, simulating moulinette.

 ## Introduction